Current 2022-2023 Travel Schedule

-The Delaware Soccer Club has numerous Premier and Travel Teams competing in various leagues and championships at various levels, including the Great Lakes Alliance, Thruway League, Champions League, State Cup, and Buffalo Western New York Junior Soccer League (BWNYJSL).
+Delaware Soccer Club has numerous Premier and Travel Teams competing in various leagues and championships at various levels, including the Great Lakes Alliance, Thruway League, Champions League, State Cup, and Buffalo Western New York Junior Soccer League (BWNYJSL).
 The majority of teams compete in the BWNYJSL, a collection of soccer clubs from towns in the Buffalo and Western New York area, such as Kenmore, Clarence, East Aurora, Hamburg, Amherst, Wilson, Grand Island, West Seneca and Orchard Park.
-Even though it’s called "Travel" soccer, the longest drive to an away game is rarely more than 40 minutes.
+Even though it’s called "Travel" soccer, the longest drive to a BWNYJSL away game is rarely more than 40 minutes.

 DSC Travel Goals

 First and foremost, we want all our Travel players to enjoy soccer and to have fun.
 We want to develop our Travel players to their highest individual level and always prepare players for the next level.
 We want all our players to develop the desire to play on their own at home with their friends, watch soccer on TV and watch local live soccer.
 A close connection to the game will help Travel players to enjoy the game more and develop quicker as a player.

-The Delaware Soccer Club fields youth Travel soccer teams from U9 to U19, boys and girls.
+The Delaware Soccer Club fields youth Travel soccer teams from U8 to U19, boys and girls.
 To confirm your age group, please review the soccer age matrix found by clicking here and scrolling down to the bottom of the page.
 The U refers to under, so for example, the U10 team would include players age 10 or under.
 Generally, children play in their appropriate age group, although some children play in older age brackets.
 A child may not play in a younger age bracket, so a 10 year-old may not play U9 for example.

 The Travel Season